frequency-chain/docs/pages/Networks/Collator.md

 ### Controller & Session Key Setup

-1. Generate a new Controller Account Aura Key: `subkey generate`
+1. Generate a new Controller Account Aura Key: `subkey generate`.
-   - (Optional) Add password `subkey generate --password [password here]`
+   - (Optional) Add password `subkey generate --password [password here]`.
-1. Generate a new Session Key
+1. Generate a new Session Key.
    - Node Generated
-     - Use `author_rotateKey` (localhost or "unsafe" RPC required)
+     - Use `author_rotateKey` (localhost or "unsafe" RPC required).
-     - Returns the new public key
+     - Returns the new public key.
-   - Manually Generated via `subkey generate`
+   - Manually Generated via `subkey generate`.
-     - Add to the node with `author_insertKey` (localhost or "unsafe" RPC required)
+     - Add to the node with `author_insertKey` (localhost or "unsafe" RPC required).
 1. Register a Session Key
    - Submit the Extrinsic: `session.setKeys`
      - Sender: The Controller Account